Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Results

-Nakamura et al. obtained two-dimensional maps of SOC of Li$_x$CoO$_2$ in the model composite electrode from the peak top energy of the X-ray absorption spectrum at each pixel \cite{RN1483}.
-To confirm the consistency between these results and those obtained with the modified ONMF, we compared the spatial domains obtained with the two methods.
+Nakamura et al. obtained two-dimensional maps of LC of Li$_x$CoO$_2$ in the model composite electrode from the PTE of the X-ray absorption spectrum at each pixel \cite{RN1483}.
+Here, we confirm the consistency of the LC map and the domain patterns obtained by the one-sided ONMF.
+Because the LC can be related to the PTE by a one-to-one function, instead of comparing the LC map and the domain patterns obtained by the one-sided ONMF, we decided to compare the PTE map with the domain patterns.

-Figure \ref{fig:gaussfit} (A) shows a two-dimensional map of the peak top energy obtained from the data on the electrode model charged to 4.2 V at a current rate of 12 mAcm$^{-2}$ in Fig. \ref{fig:gaussfit_full}(A).
-As described in Subsection II.F, three sets of pixels, D1, D2 and D3, into which the pixels were classified with respect to the peak top energy by thresholds $E_1$ and $E_2$, are plotted in Fig. \ref{fig:gaussfit}(B).
-B8, B5, and B3 of Fig. \ref{fig:gaussfit}(B) are the domains of the modified ONMF that are most highly correlated with D1, D2 and D3.
+Figure \ref{fig:gaussfit} (A) shows a two-dimensional map of the PTE obtained from the data on the electrode model charged to 4.2 V at a current rate of 12 mAcm$^{-2}$ in Fig. \ref{fig:gaussfit_full}(A).
+As described in Section 2.6, three sets of pixels, D1, D2 and D3, into which the pixels were classified with respect to the PTE by thresholds $E_1$ and $E_2$, are plotted in Fig. \ref{fig:gaussfit}(B).
+B8, B5, and B3 of Fig. \ref{fig:gaussfit}(B) are the domains of the one-sided ONMF that are most highly correlated with D1, D2 and D3.
 Here, the thresholds maximizing the correlations between the domain patterns of the two methods are $E_1 = 7730.18[\mathrm{eV}]$ and $E_2 = 7729.79[\mathrm{eV}]$.
 Table \ref{tab:correlation_NMF_gaussfit} is the cross correlation matrix of B1--B10 in Fig. \ref{fig:XAFS_NMF1}(B) and D1--D3 in Fig. \ref{fig:gaussfit}(B).
 The correlation coefficients between B8 and D1, between B5 and D2, and between B3 and D3 were $0.61$, $0.34$ and $0.59$, respectively.